Tim Scully: LSD production

-Tim Scully first met William "Billy" Mellon Hitchcock, grandson of William Larimer Mellon and great-great-grandson of Thomas Mellon, through Owsley in April 1967.
+Tim Scully first met Billy Hitchcock, grandson of William Larimer Mellon and great-great-grandson of Thomas Mellon, through Owsley in April 1967.
 They became friends and Billy loaned Scully $12,000 for the second Denver lab in 1968.
 The product from the lab was distributed by The Brotherhood of Eternal Love; Scully was connected with the Brotherhood via Billy Hitchcock.

 The second Denver lab was discovered in June 1968 by the police while Scully was in Europe searching for a new supply of precursor chemicals.
 His lab assistants were arrested there when they returned a few days later.
 Scully was not arrested at that time.
 The search was eventually ruled illegal and the case was dropped, but the lab had cost approximately $25,000 to set up and now Scully was looking for a new lab in addition to precursor chemicals.